-19. I consider that additional capacity within the network, to service that part of the plan change site which sits within the Structure Plan area, can be made available with further capacity upgrades proposed and planned for and therefore future water demand from the proposed plan change can be met.
+19. I consider that additional conveyance capacity within the network, to service the plan change site can be made available by extending and upsizing of the water main along Two Chain Road from the Izone development to the existing network on Walkers Road.